cytoscape/cytoscape-manual/docs/Supported_Network_File_Formats.md

 </table>
 <br>

-The “nodes” and “edges” aspects contain no other information about the network, simply the identifiers of the network's nodes and the edges that connect them.
-The "networkAttributes", "nodeAttributes" and "edgeAttributes" aspects contain name-value pairs attached to the network, specific nodes and specific edges.
+The “nodes” aspect contains only the identifiers of the network's nodes, The "edges" aspect contains identifiers for each edge along with the identifiers of the nodes the edge connects.
+The "networkAttributes" aspect contains name-value pairs describing the network.
+The "nodeAttributes" and "edgeAttributes" aspects contain name-value pairs attached to specifically identified nodes and edges.

-Critically, applications are free to add and maintain their own aspects without coordinating or negotiating with disintrested applications.
+Critically, applications are free to add and maintain their own aspects without coordinating or negotiating with disinterested applications.

-Using the example below, a three node network can be described as a list of nodes ("nodes Aspect") and edges that link them ("edges Aspect").
+As an illustration using the picture below, a three node network can be described as a list of nodes ("nodes Aspect") and edges that link them ("edges Aspect").
 If the network has been laid out, a separate aspect ("cartesianLayout Aspect") can describe the position of each node.
 More concretely, a CX encoding would have three nodes in the "nodes Aspect", each with unique IDs.
 The "edges Aspect" references each node by ID, with each edge having its own ID.
-Finally, the "cartesianLayout Aspect" ties coordinates to nodes by ID, too.
+Finally, the "cartesianLayout Aspect" ties coordinates to nodes by ID.
 In fact, a network may have many aspects, describing node and edge attributes, subnetworks, visual properties, groups and so on.
-A more comprehensive [CX document](https://github.com/CyComponent/CyWiki/blob/master/docs/CX/CX.md) explains CX in more detail.

 ![cx_example.png](_static/images/Network_Formats/cx_example.png)